-Since arriving on campus in 2008, the Knights have been trending upward under Dagenais, finishing the last five seasons with winning records and topping out at 21 wins in 2013 for the most wins in a campaign since 2003.
+Since arriving on campus in 2008, the Knights have been trending upward under Dagenais, finishing five of the last six seasons with winning records.
 UCF finished its first season in the American Athletic Conference with a third place finish and 12-6 mark in league play.

-Several UCF athletes were honored for their work in The American, as DeLaina Sarden was a unanimous first team selection to the All-American Conference team while Angelica Crump, Kaye-Alese Green, Jade Hayes and Marie Reiterova were all named to the second team.
+Several UCF athletes were honored for their work in The American in 2013, as DeLaina Sarden was a unanimous first team selection to the All-American Conference team while Angelica Crump, Kaye-Alese Green, Jade Hayes and Marie Reiterova were all named to the second team.
 Sarden also earned AVCA Honorable Mention All-America and became the first player in school history to be honored two-consecutive years.

 After starting the 2012 season 3-10, the Knights went on a massive tear, closing the season winning 15 of their final 20 matches.
 UCF made a thrilling run to the C-USA championship match, just five years after finishing winless in conference play.
 Sarden earned AVCA Honorable Mention All-America for her efforts in the Knights final year in C-USA.

 2011 was also a record-breaking season for the program in C-USA and outside of league play.
 The Knights tallied an 8-3 non-conference record that included sweeps of No. 3 Southern California and future BIG EAST opponent Pittsburgh.
 UCF narrowly missed receiving an at-large bid for the postseason after ending that year with a RPI at 73.